 The project investigates the nature of linguistic reference.
-The underlying idea is that a referential relation between an expression and an object is not uniform but shaped by different factors related to the object’s state, such as various forms of salience, being demonstrated by the speaker, being conversationally relevant, etc. The semantic value of a singular referential expression is determined via a ranking mechanism, and is to be identified with the object which best satisfies the relevant criteria.
+The underlying idea is that a referential relation between an expression and an object is not uniform but shaped by different factors related to the context (such as various forms of salience, being demonstrated by the speaker, being conversationally relevant, etc.) and the expression’s content.
+The semantic value of a singular referential expression is determined via a ranking mechanism and is to be identified with the object which best satisfies the relevant criteria.
 While defending reference pluralism, we argue against a dominant approach in philosophy of language on which the speaker’s intentions play a central role in fixing reference.
-In the project, we elaborate on a semantic theory incorporating the idea of reference pluralism, primarily for demonstratives, but with a perspective of applying this theory to other kinds of terms.
+The project’s aim is to elaborate on a semantic theory incorporating the idea of reference pluralism, primarily for demonstratives, but with a perspective of applying the theory to other terms.

 The project team is: Wojciech Rostworowski (principal investigator), Katarzyna Kuś, and Bartosz Maćkiewicz;

 Student participants include: Marta Kasprzyk, Alicja Krasnowska, Karolina Jastrzębska, Piotr Biegański, Kalina Szewczak, Grzegorz Płuciennik, Anna Jasińska